I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 The morning mists still swirled over the lagoon as the ferry approached Venice.
 At first, all we could see were the wooden channel markers as they drifted in and out of view.
 The water lapped softly against the boat, and the cry of gulls filled the air.

 Arriving by vaparetto (or water bus) from the airport remains the most magical of ways to enter in Venice.
 Against a backdrop of campaniles and medieval torres, the ferrymen shout out greetings while helping tourists and locals alike across the gangway.
 Subject only to the tides, the vaparetto takes its time, slowly weaving between the islands of the Venetian lagoon.
 Then comes the stop of San Marco, and the world erupts into chaos.

 The Piazza San Marco

 The stop of San Marco is along the Riva degli Schiavoni, a sweeping promenade named after those Dalmatian traders (the Schiavonia) who once used this stretch for mooring their boats.
 Now dozens of gondolas float side by side, waiting for business.
 The promenade offers spectacular views across the Venetian Lagoon to the island of San Giorgio Maggiore.
-Amongst the jumble of medieval buildings hawkers cheerfully tout postcards, toy gondoliers and t-shirts, alongside stalls selling gelatos of all flavours (for a day in Italy without eating a gelato is day wasted.)
+Amongst the jumble of medieval buildings hawkers cheerfully tout postcards, toy gondoliers, and t-shirts, alongside stalls selling gelatos of all flavors (for a day in Italy without eating gelato is a day wasted.)

 Despite luggage in tow, we paused on the Ponte della Paglia to stare at the Bridge of Sighs.
 How many have stood here, desperate for a final glimpse of a loved one doomed to disappear forever into the infamous dungeons?